COVID-19 pandemic in Texas: Sports

 To reduce travel and the impact of outbreaks, Major League Baseball scheduled its 2020 playoffs at neutral sites in Texas and California; Minute Maid Park in Houston and newly opened Globe Life Field in Arlington would host National League Division Series games during the postseason, while the 2020 National League Championship Series and 2020 World Series would be hosted entirely in Arlington (marking the first World Series to be held at a single ballpark since 1944).
 The NLCS and World Series would also be the first MLB games that season to admit spectators, capped at a capacity of 11,500 out of around 40,000.
 Citing looser restrictions in comparison to its traditional home of Las Vegas, the National Finals Rodeo also relocated to Globe Life Field.

 To take advantage of the loosened restrictions, the Texas Rangers announced that they would not cap their capacity for their home opener against the Toronto Blue Jays on April 5.
 The team did not limit capacity for a pre-season exhibition series against the Milwaukee Brewers either, although they only attracted 12,911 and 10,859 spectators respectively.
 The official attendance for the home opener was 38,238, nearly 95% capacity.

 Corrections

 In November 2020 the University of Texas at Austin concluded that from March to October, 231 prisoners in the state died due to COVID-19.
 Due to the delay in announcing whether someone died from the disease, which can take as long as several months, Vox reported that "The 231 figure is likely to be a conservative count."

 Based on an early 190 deaths count, UT Austin issued a report stating that the death rate of people in correctional supervision in Texas was 135% the general death rate.

 The Texas Department of Criminal Justice (TDCJ) banned prisoner visitation on March 12, 2020, and resumed it on March 15, 2021.
 The agency vaccinated prison staff but as of February 2021 the prisoners did not yet receive them.

+By the 2025–2026 respiratory season, COVID-19 vaccination in Texas shifted toward a seasonal model, with the DSHS encouraging annual shots alongside the flu vaccine.
+As of January 2026, health officials reported a general decline in emergency department visits for respiratory illnesses statewide.

+Statistics

+As of January 2026, the Texas Department of State Health Services (DSHS) classifies COVID-19 as part of a broader "Respiratory Virus" category for surveillance.
+Current estimates from the CDC indicate that the epidemic trend in Texas is "not changing," with stable levels of transmission observed statewide during the early 2026 winter season.